-- A list of pupils at SEN Support and those with an EHC Plan. - The amount and type of support received by each pupil, including any top-up funding. - Copies of reports/advice from external professionals/agencies. - APDR for each child. - Any additional plans used, (e.g. Pastoral Support Programmes), including evidence that account has been taken of external advice. - Annotated planning that provides information about curriculum provision and learning outcomes.
+- A list of pupils at SEN Support and those with an EHC Plan. - The amount and type of support received by each pupil, including any top-up funding. - Copies of reports/advice from external professionals/agencies. - APDR for each child. - Any additional plans used, evidence that account has been taken of external advice. - Annotated planning that provides information about curriculum provision and learning outcomes.